seattletimes/diaz-pitching/src/diaz/diaz.md

 ## The progression

-Diaz made five starts with Class AA Jackson with decent success, posting a 2-3 record with a 3.00 ERA, striking out 35 batters and walking just five in 271/3 innings pitched.
+Diaz made five starts with Class AA Jackson with decent success, posting a 2-3 record with a 3.00 ERA, striking out 35 batters and walking just five in 27 1/3 innings pitched.
 But after throwing two innings in his sixth start, he was pulled from the game without warning.
-After the game, Daren Brown, explained to Diaz the organization’s decision to convert him to reliever
+After the game, Daren Brown, explained to Diaz the organization’s decision to convert him to reliever.

 “They sat down with him, and they walked him through it,” Dipoto said.
 “We told him: ‘This will be the quickest route for you to get to the big leagues.
 We feel like it is your highest potential for impact in the big leagues.’”